alvaro-francisco-gil/mentor-eval/datasets/asap-aes/exercise_set_5/all_exercise_description.md

 "Narciso Rodriguez" by Narciso Rodriguez, from Home: The Blueprints of Our Lives.
 Copyright © 2006 by John Edwards.

+## Question

+Describe the mood created by the author in the memoir.
+Support your answer with relevant and specific information from the memoir.

 ## Rubric Guidelines

-### Score Point 4
-The response is a clear, complete, and accurate description of the mood created by the author.
+**Score Point 4**: The response is a clear, complete, and accurate description of the mood created by the author.
 The response includes relevant and specific information from the memoir.

-### Score Point 3
-The response is a mostly clear, complete, and accurate description of the mood created by the author.
+**Score Point 3**: The response is a mostly clear, complete, and accurate description of the mood created by the author.
 The response includes relevant but often general information from the memoir.

-### Score Point 2
-The response is a partial description of the mood created by the author.
+**Score Point 2**: The response is a partial description of the mood created by the author.
 The response includes limited information from the memoir and may include misinterpretations.

-### Score Point 1
-The response is a minimal description of the mood created by the author.
+**Score Point 1**: The response is a minimal description of the mood created by the author.
 The response includes little or no information from the memoir and may include misinterpretations.
 OR
 The response relates minimally to the task.

-### Score Point 0
-The response is incorrect or irrelevant or contains insufficient information to demonstrate comprehension.
+**Score Point 0**: The response is incorrect or irrelevant or contains insufficient information to demonstrate comprehension.

+## Default Prompt
+You are an expert essay evaluator.
+Evaluate the following response based on the provided rubric criteria for Essay Set #5 (Grade 8).

+Return your evaluation in this JSON format:
+{
+    "score": <number between 0-4>,
+    "justification": "<brief explanation of why this score was given>" }

+Evaluate the following response: